adriandelisle/gif-transparency/README.md

 - `Animated_GIF.js` - definition of the `Animated_GIF` class.
 Holds the logic for the queueing and rendering of the files, and parsing config options.
 - `Animated_GIF.worker.js` - code for the web worker that color-indexes frames in the background, using `node-dithering` and `NeuQuant.js`.
 This is bundled in `dist/Animated_GIF.js`, using workerify.

-External / included libraries --see _Credits_ for more information on these.
-You generally don't want to touch these because it will make very difficult to track updates in those libraries:

-- `lib/NeuQuant.js` - color quantizer based on a neural network algorithm, this is an external library
-- `omggif.js` - GIF89 encoder/decoder
-- `node-dithering` - class with three different types of dithering algorithms

 ### Rebuild `dist` files

 If you made changes in the library, you'll need to rebuild the files in `dist/` in order to see the changes working.
 We have a [node.js](http://nodejs.org/)-based script to regenerate those files.